Predicting injection molding defects with AI

 Let’s explore an example using hold pressure.
 During the injection molding process, melted plastic material is pushed through the barrel by helical screw to fill the molds.
 A specific amount of pressure is used to inject the correct amount of plastic, and this pressure needs to be held for a certain period of time to ensure the plastic fills the mold.

-Various problems can occur.
+Various injection molding defects can occur.